-VI.E.2.a) The program must provide educational experiences that allow fellows to interact with and learn from other health care professionals, such as physicians in other specialties, advanced practice providers, nurses, social workers, physical therapists, case managers, language interpreters, and dieticians, to achieve effective, interdisciplinary, and interprofessional team-based care.
+VI.E.2.a) Contributors to effective interprofessional teams may include consulting physicians, dentists, respiratory therapists, sleep technologists, advanced practice providers, psychologists, behavioral specialists, social workers, and other mental health personnel involved in the evaluation and treatment of patients.
 (Core) VI.E.3.
 Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
 (Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety.
 (Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-off process.
 VI.F.
 Clinical Experience and Education Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.